In this article

 Children exposed to parental alcoholism also have a higher risk of developing a substance use issue compared to children of non-alcoholics.
 They are more likely to marry or date an alcoholic as well.

-In the United States, one in five adults have lived with an alcoholic relative while growing up, and one in ten children has a parent that is an alcoholic.
+In the United States, one in five adults has lived with an alcoholic relative while growing up.
+One in ten children has a parent who is an alcoholic.

 Children learn from and model their behavior after their parents or caregivers.
 Studies show that children of alcoholics are four times more likely than other children to abuse alcohol and other drugs.

 Many ACOAs are resilient and have the strength to be better than their parents.
 They develop coping skills and learn how to function normally in society.

 Unfortunately, not all ACOAs adapt as well to normal life.
 They may struggle with: